canonical/data-science-stack/docs/tutorial/getting-started.rst

 ^^^^^^^^^^^^^^^^^^

-Now that you have the DSS CLI installed the next step is to initialise the DSS on top of MicroK8s and prepare MLflow.
+Now that you have the DSS CLI installed the next step is to initialise DSS on top of MicroK8s and prepare MLflow.

 You can initialise the DSS with the following command: